Eddie Jobson: Return to live performance

-In early 2012, Jobson confirmed that he re-formed the UK trio line-up — Jobson, John Wetton, and Terry Bozzio — for a one-off world tour, which took place from May–June 2012, with the trio playing dates in North America and Japan.
+In early 2012, Jobson confirmed that he re-formed the U.K. trio line-up — Jobson, John Wetton, and Terry Bozzio — for a one-off world tour, which took place from May to June 2012, with the trio playing dates in North America and Japan.
 However, Bozzio did not join the additional summer concert dates in Europe, where drummer Gary Husband assumed that role.
 Alex Machacek (guitar) was also added to the band line-up.
 Jobson, Wetton, Machacek, and Husband also headlined at NEARfest Apocalypse in Bethlehem, Pennsylvania.
 Additionally, the trio of Jobson, Wetton, and Bozzio extended its performances with a March 2013 stint on the inaugural voyage of the progressive rock Cruise to the Edge excursion, where they headlined with Yes and Steve Hackett.

 Jobson marked the fortieth anniversary of the start of his professional music career with a short tour in Japan during November 2013.
-Joining him onstage was an ensemble cast of musicians from his career, including John Wetton, Sonja Kristina, Alex Machacek, Marco Minnemann, Aaron Lippert, and Ric Fierabracci.
-He performed songs which spanned the four decades including music from Curved Air, Roxy Music, U.K., UKZ, as well as his solo efforts, to sold-out venues in Tokyo and Osaka.
+Joining him onstage was an ensemble of musicians from his career, including John Wetton, Sonja Kristina, Alex Machacek, Marco Minnemann, Aaron Lippert, and Ric Fierabracci.
+He performed songs which spanned the four decades, including music from Curved Air, Roxy Music, U.K., UKZ, and his solo efforts, to sold-out venues in Tokyo and Osaka.

-In April 2017, Jobson and Marc Bonilla began the "Fallen Angels Tour", a tribute to the music of John Wetton and Keith Emerson, commencing at London's Under The Bridge venue at Stamford Bridge Stadium on 22 April.
+In April 2017, Jobson and Marc Bonilla began the Fallen Angels Tour, a tribute to the music of John Wetton and Keith Emerson, commencing at London's Under The Bridge venue at Stamford Bridge Stadium on 22 April.

 Rock and Roll Hall of Fame

-On the 29 of April 2019, in what he referred to as "his final performance", Jobson reunited with Roxy Music at the Barclays Center in Brooklyn, New York for the 2019 Rock and Roll Hall of Fame induction ceremony.
+On the 29 of April 2019, in what he referred to as "his final performance", Jobson reunited with Roxy Music at the Barclays Center in Brooklyn, New York, for the 2019 Rock and Roll Hall of Fame induction ceremony.
 Jobson performed three songs with the band, including "Out of the Blue", featuring his trademark Plexiglas violin used on the original violin solo.
-Jobson is the first and only violinist inducted into the Rock and Roll Hall of Fame.
+Jobson is the only violinist inducted into the Rock and Roll Hall of Fame.